What is NPV or Net Present Value?

 The positive value of NPV suggests the investment is likely to return profit in the future.
 In this scenario the NPV is 6525.88, so it seems that the investment is likely to yield profit.

-If NPV < 0 , the company is expected to loose the money, so it shouldn't pursue that investment or project.
+- If NPV < 0, the company is expected to lose money, so it shouldn't pursue that investment or project.

-If NPV = 0 , this will neither increase or decrease the value of the company or firm.
+- If NPV = 0, this will neither increase nor decrease the value of the company or firm.

 The discount rates (r) used in the formula above are likely to vary over time.
 The slight increase or decrease in discount rate can impact the NPV value.
 Hence it's critical in decision making.